Is Google Analytics HIPAA Compliant in 2026? Enforcement Record & Risk Assessment

 The Business Associate Agreement Problem

+As of 2026, Google's position remains unchanged from 2024-2025: Google Analytics is explicitly excluded from HIPAA-eligible services.
 Google's HIPAA posture has been consistent for over a decade: Google Analytics is not a HIPAA-eligible service.
 Google Workspace and Google Cloud offer a BAA covering a defined list — Gmail, Drive, Calendar, Cloud Storage, BigQuery, and others — but Google Analytics and GA4 are explicitly excluded.

 A Business Associate Agreement is a legal contract required under HIPAA when a covered entity (healthcare provider, health plan, healthcare clearinghouse) shares PHI with a vendor.
 The BAA obligates the vendor to implement specific safeguards, limit PHI use to permitted purposes, report breaches, and allow audits.
 Without a BAA, a vendor receiving PHI on behalf of a covered entity is outside HIPAA's permitted disclosures.
 That single fact disqualifies GA4 from any workflow touching PHI.